-Kevin loves exploring nature, and his work contains many references to the living world, such as the shapes and connections of branches and seedpods, the eyestalks of a snail, the ready stance of an animal, or the curves of the human body.
-Elemental forces such as flowing water or the radial geometry of sunlight also inspire his work.
-Kevin believes his work will help bring natural connections back into homes of people living in urban environments.
+Kevin Reiswig is a furniture maker and wood sculptor whose work features organic forms inspired by living things, such as the joints of branches, the shapes and textures of seedpods, and the curves of animal bodies.
+Elemental forces such as melting ice, radiating sunlight, and weatherized stones also inspire his work.
+Kevin believes his work will help bring natural connections back into the lives and homes of people living in urban environments.

 _______